anotherbazeinthewall/basile-bot/README.md

-# BasileBot
+# basile-bot

-BasileBot is a self-contained experiment in simulating a chat CLI in the browser while achieving scale-to-zero pricing in the cloud.
+basile-bot is a self-contained experiment in simulating a chat CLI in the browser while achieving scale-to-zero pricing in the cloud.
 The bot leverages Claude 3.5 Haiku via AWS Bedrock to reference my resume, LinkedIn profile, and GitHub account while answering questions about my professional experience.
 The application serves as a template for future web development projects that prioritize terminal-like interactions with spotty-utilization patterns and low tolerance for cold-start delays.

 ### Frontend